Sorry, you need to enable JavaScript to visit this website.

 Legal provisions on youth consultation

-- Action Plan (2023-2025) for implementing National Youth Strategy (Akcioni plan za sprovođenje Strategije za mlade)
+3. Action Plan (2023-2025) for implementing Youth Strategy (Akcioni plan za sprovođenje Strategije za mlade)

-The Law on Youth is the main policy document addressing the youth rights and regulating measures and activities undertaken by the Republic of Serbia.
+The Law on Youth represents the main legal framework governing youth rights and regulating measures and activities undertaken by the Republic of Serbia.
 These measures and activities are aimed at improving the social status and position of youth and at creating conditions for addressing young people’s needs and interests.

 Through the Principle of Raising Awareness on the Importance of Youth and their Social Role, the Law ensures that everybody, in particular Youth Policy actors, will encourage and support the raising of awareness on the importance of young people and the social role of young people.
 This would be done through Youth Policy implementation, social empowerment for the purposes of youth well-being, promotion and protection of their interests and needs and creating opportunities for active participation in the society.